Aflac Medicare Supplement Review

 • Foreign travel emergency coverage (80% up to plan limits).

-• Who It’s Best For: Plan G is ideal for individuals who want comprehensive coverage, predictable out-of-pocket expenses, and minimal financial risk when accessing healthcare.
+In a nutshell: Plan G is ideal for individuals who want comprehensive coverage, predictable out-of-pocket expenses, and minimal financial risk when accessing healthcare.

-2. Medigap Plan N – A Cost-Effective Alternative
+Medigap Plan N: Cost-Effective Alternative

-• Coverage: Plan N offers lower monthly premiums than Plan G but requires some cost-sharing when receiving medical services.
+Plan N offers lower monthly premiums than Plan G but requires some cost-sharing when receiving medical services.

-• Covers everything that Plan G does except:
+Plan N covers everything that Plan G does except:

 • Part B excess charges (which some doctors may charge if they do not accept Medicare’s approved rates).

-• Who It’s Best For: Plan N is a good option for those willing to pay small copays in exchange for lower monthly premiums and who primarily visit providers that accept Medicare assignment (to avoid excess charges).
+In a nutshell: Plan N is a good option for those willing to pay small copays in exchange for lower monthly premiums and who primarily visit providers that accept Medicare assignment (to avoid excess charges).

-3. Medigap Plan A – A Basic & Budget-Friendly Option
+Medigap Plan A: Basic and Budget-Friendly Option

-• Coverage: Plan A provides the most basic level of Medigap coverage and is available in most states.
+Plan A provides the most basic level of Medigap coverage and is available in most states.

 • Part A hospital coinsurance and an additional 365 days of hospital coverage after Medicare benefits are exhausted.